Cupcake Themed Birthday Party: from cupcake party decorations, cupcake party games and activities, to a cupcake dessert table!

 We started out with Maddie’s sweet pink kitchen, bought at Target a few years ago.

 I cleared off some of the book shelves, and we stocked them with bakery supplies.
 I used an old egg carton and some plastic Easter eggs, as well as some empty packages from sugar, flour and cream.
 Kids love using the “real” stuff, just like Mom and Dad, so save those empty containers.

 I also found these cute little fabric bags and used stamps to add the words “flour” and “sugar”, and then filled the bags with some white cotton balls for the kids to bake with.

 Along with these I shopped the house for all the baking and cooking toys I could find, and made a little work area for the bakers.
-I also added a few of my cook books.
+I also added a few of my real cookbooks.

 The Pretend Store